Are You Eating Good Protein or Bad Protein on Your Ketogenic Diet?

 - Soy beans will have herbicide residue on them.
 This herbicide is glyphosate which the World Health Organization has said is a probable cause of cancer.

 - Unrelated to the genetic modification, soy is estrogenic.
-The medical literature seems to show conflicting data on whether or not the estrogenic effects of soy are a problem for women.
+The medical literature seems to show conflicting data on the estrogenic effects of soy.
 Much of the problems seem to depend on the season of life a woman is in: pre-menopausal or post-menopausal?
 History of estrogen receptor positive breast cancer or non-estrogen receptor breast cancer?

 Some may be confused by a discussion about eating animal protein on what I’m calling a Plant-Based Keto-Diet.